Dynamo theory: History of theory

-When William Gilbert published de Magnete in 1600, he concluded that the Earth is magnetic and proposed the first hypothesis for the origin of this magnetism: permanent magnetism such as that found in lodestone.
+When William Gilbert published De Magnete in 1600, he concluded that the Earth is magnetic and proposed the first hypothesis for the origin of this magnetism: permanent magnetism such as that found in lodestone.
+In 1822, André-Marie Ampère proposed that internal currents are responsible for Earth's magnetism.
 In 1919, Joseph Larmor proposed that a dynamo might be generating the field.
 However, even after he advanced his hypothesis, some prominent scientists advanced alternative explanations.
 The Nobel Prize winner Patrick Blackett did a series of experiments looking for a fundamental relation between angular momentum and magnetic moment, but found none.

 Walter M. Elsasser, considered a "father" of the presently accepted dynamo theory as an explanation of the Earth's magnetism, proposed that this magnetic field resulted from electric currents induced in the fluid outer core of the Earth.
 He revealed the history of the Earth's magnetic field through pioneering the study of the magnetic orientation of minerals in rocks.

 In order to maintain the magnetic field against ohmic decay (which would occur for the dipole field in 20,000 years), the outer core must be convecting.
 The convection is likely some combination of thermal and compositional convection.
 The mantle controls the rate at which heat is extracted from the core.
 Heat sources include gravitational energy released by the compression of the core, gravitational energy released by the rejection of light elements (probably sulfur, oxygen, or silicon) at the inner core boundary as it grows, latent heat of crystallization at the inner core boundary, and radioactivity of potassium, uranium and thorium.